-- 3. During the late afternoon of December 20, 2019, the Member and J.M.
-(RECE) (collectively, the "Staff") were supervising a group of 7 preschool aged children at the Centre's fenced playground, including an almost 31⁄2 year old girl (the "Child").
-At approximately 5:10 p.m. the Staff brought the children inside, without realizing that the Child was left behind on the playground.
-The Member and J.M. did not conduct a head count and did not check the attendance sheet to ensure that all the children were present. - 4.
+- 3. During the late afternoon of December 20, 2019, the Member and B.A.A. (were supervising a group of 7 preschool aged children at the Centre's fenced playground, including the Child.
+At approximately 5:10 p.m., the Staff brought the children inside, without realizing that the Child was left behind on the playground.
+The Member and B.A.A. did not conduct a head count and did not check the attendance sheet to ensure that all the children were present. - 4.
 The Child remained in the playground alone and unsupervised.
-It was already getting dark and the temperature at the time was -5 degrees Celsius. - 5.
-J.M. left the group to take a break.
-The Member brought the preschool aged children into the toddler room, where the Centre's Assistant Director was supervising three other children.
-The
+It was already getting dark and the temperature at the time was -5 degrees Celsius. - The Member left the group to take a break.
+B.A.A. brought the preschool aged children into the toddler room, where the Centre's Assistant Director was supervising three other children.
+B.A.A. did not conduct a headcount or an attendance check upon combining her group with the toddler group.

-- Member did not conduct a headcount or an attendance check upon combining her group with the toddler group. - 6.
-Approximately 15 minutes later, at 5:25 p.m., a member of the public found the Child crying, cold and scared.
+6. Approximately 15 minutes later, at 5:25 p.m., a member of the public found the Child crying, cold and scared.
 He immediately escorted the Child back to the Centre and loudly banged on the Centre's door.
-Until that point, the Member and J.M. did not notice that the Child was missing.
+The Member was still in the break room at that time.
+Until that point, the Member and B.A.A did not notice that the Child was missing.